FAQs Soapberries & Wool Dryer Balls

 How do I use them?

 Place 5 - 6 soapberries in the small cotton bag which comes with your purchase.
 Place the bag inside the drum of your washing machine WITH you clothes.
 You can use this bag of berries to do about five loads of washing.
 They work fine in cold water but warm water draws more soap out of the berries, so turn up the temperature on your machine if you have a particularly dirty load.
+Once the cycle has finished be sure to remove the wet bag of berries from the machine.
+Do not leave the bag in direct contact with fabrics (particularly light colours) for a prolonged period of time.
 Once the berries have expired they will lose their structure and feel broken and brittle (like dried leaves).
 You can then throw them in you compost or on your garden to break down naturally.

 New vs Expired